 During the season, you will be able to receive the harvest that you are reserving now: a minimum of 1 and a maximum of 1 boxes.
 Once you have paid for the adoption, you will be able to plan your shipments from your user account.
 Shipping format: Box of 2 kg box of __guavas__ * Rojiber: The external appearance of this fruit may resemble a pear due to the colour and oval shape, with a thin skin and a creamy flesh that has pinkish or reddish tones; the taste of the guava is a mixture of sweetness and a slight touch of acidity; very aromatic. * Farming in conversion to Organic Farming since 2021 * Harvested on request, shipped without wax or preservative treatments in a cardboard box without plastics * One kilo contains between 6 and 9 fruits (the box contains between 13 and 17 fruits depending on the size) * You can eat them fresh, add them to your fruit salads, or use them in syrup or jams * When eaten fresh, it is recommended to eat it with its skin on; special mention should be made of its unique, small edible seeds * Once you receive the box of guavas, they should be stored in the refrigerator for up to two weeks and consumed when the green skin becomes lighter green and yellowish and the pulp is softer to the touch

-In our Mediterranean area, we watch as our rojiber guava trees start to flower around May.
-Fruits start to appear around October time, while there are still flowers on the trees.
-The flowering does not stop until the very cold weather arrives, which in these latitudes comes between January and February, this is also when the trees stop producing fruit.
+In our Mediterranean area, when flowering time comes, we watch how our single variety of guava rojiber does not stop flowering until the very cold weather arrives, which in these latitudes comes between January and February, and the tree begins to bear fruit.
 Deliveries will be made throughout the harvest season, from the end of October until January of the following year.